 - To become a legal clerk, it is important to get extensive education.

-- Typically a legal clerk has at least their bachelors in law.
-Oftentimes however, legal clerks have much hire credential.
+- Typically a legal clerk has at least a bachelor’s in law.
+Oftentimes, however, legal clerks have many hire credentials.
 Some have an MA or MS, and many even have their J.D.

 - Getting into these graduate programs is very competitive, but it is essential to learn enough to be able to handle simple legal tasks.
 The legal system is expanding rapidly and is already quite complicated.
 Legal clerks need to have a high code of ethics.

 - After education, you will usually need to have had at least 2 years of experience in other areas of law before getting hired.
 The jobs are usually very competitive since they are the first step into the law field.
 The career is very lucrative and moving up will step up the pay by a lot.
 If you work hard, it is normal to move up into higher-paying positions.

 - The average salary for a legal clerk is $60,000.